maxmanders/maxmanders.co.uk/_posts/2014-05-01-aws-vpn-solutions-with-strongswan.markdown

 maintenance on one of the tunnels from time to time, and having two established tunnels allows you to keep communicating over the VPN during these maintenance windows.
-Unfortunately I have had trouble implementing two tunnels via StrongSWAN, but I'm working on it.
+Unfortunately I have had trouble implementing two tunnels via strongSwan, but I'm working on it.
 I'll post back when I have more information.

-In the next post, we'll look at a few small changes that can be made that will allow you to create an IPSec tunnel between two StrongSWAN instances, without the need for an AWS VPN tunnel.
+In the next post, we'll look at a few small changes that can be made that will allow you to create an IPSec tunnel between two strongSwan instances, without the need for an AWS VPN tunnel.